gabriel-rodriguez-garcia/genai_rag_workshop/README.md

 5. cd into genai-bedrock-chatbot and create a python virtual environment by running "python3 -m venv .venv" and activate using "source .venv/bin/activate"
 6. install all requirements by running "pip install -r requirements.txt"
 7. run "cdk bootstrap" once, to prepare the account for upcoming cdk stack deployments.
 Ignore the warnings and wait until the CDKToolkit has been provisioned.
-8. run "cdk synth" to synthesize the stack and then "cdk deploy" to deploy the stack into the account.
+8. run "cdk synth" to synthesize the stack and then "cdk deploy" to deploy the stack into the account and confirm with y.
+This can take up to 20min.
 9. congratulations you have deployed your first GenAI RAG App!

 ## References